joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-01-30_amazon-ec2-host.md

 The biggest of them being that I recently moved the blog (and all other personal stuff) to a new host.

 Now I have dedicated hosting, with **my own server**.
-I have now FULL control over the server, it's mine, I install what I want, the operating system of my choice, I turn it on and off at will...
+I now have FULL control over the server: it's mine, I install whatever I want, the operating system of my choice, I turn it on and off at will...
-This server of mine is physically placed, though, some 4000km away from me, in the east coast of the US.
+This server of mine is physically placed, however, some 4000km away from me, in the east coast of the US.
-"How can that be?!", you might be asking.
-Now I have a virtual machine on [Amazon EC2][1]
+"How can that be?!", you might be asking...
+The answer is: I have a virtual machine on [Amazon EC2][1]

 <!--more-->

 But what on Earth is Amazon EC2, what does it do??
-Well, Amazon EC2 (Elastic Compute Cloud) is a service that allow you, dear user, to **rent** some of Amazon's computing resources and run you own virtual machine in their datacenters.
+Well, Amazon EC2 (Elastic Compute Cloud) is a service that allows you, dear user, to **rent** some of Amazon's computing resources and run you own virtual machine in their datacenters.
 It might seem hard, but practically speaking you just get access to a machine like any other, over which you have complete control, you are GOD.
 You can install any operating system, access it remotely and use it for any purpose.

 In my case, I wanted a very cheap and basic machine over which I could run [Ubuntu Server][2], an Apache web server with my blog and some other software useful for my daily tasks...
-I've chosen to set up a **micro instance**, and the configuration was so easy and cheap that I just need to share with you :)
+I've chosen to set up a **micro instance**, and the configuration was so easy and cheap that I just **need** to share it with you :)

 ![Amazon Web Services](http://awsmedia.s3.amazonaws.com/logo_aws.gif)